12 Password Mistakes That Hackers Hope You’ll Make

 Slightly modifying your password

 “Everyone does it.
 You get the pop-up on your screen, ‘Cannot use the same password,’ so what do you do?
 Add a number at the end of it and we think we’ve hacked the system.
 Well, research shows that modifying passwords slightly is extremely common and also very predictable.” —Jay Lee, uAcademy.
-Don’t miss these other things that make your phone an easy target for hackers.

 Using malicious password generators